cs50nestm/web/brick_breaker/README.md

 # Brick Breaker

-The goal of this project is to code along with the live class (or videos) and add one personal touch, to make it your own.
-This could be changing the colors, changing the number of bricks, or something else.
+The goal of this project is to code a Brick Breaker game, either on your own, or as a code-a-long with the videos.
+You may totally customize it, to make it your own.
+You can customize the size of the canvase, the colors, the number of bricks, create powerups, additional levels, or just about anything else you can imagine!

 <style type="text/css">
 .iframe_container {